 These plants hybridize easily with each other and produce some unique forms and colors, with a wide range of flavors and sizes.
 A large field of melons may find that some watermelon is yellow inside, while other plants are producing red fruits.
 Once discovered, someone is going to maximize on the difference, collect seed and, voila, a new hued melon is born.

 So you are now sold and want to try a crop of your own?
 Yellow watermelon seeds are available from reputable seed merchants.
 Their growing conditions are the same as a red melon and there are several varieties from which to choose.
 Some varieties to opt for might be:

 The original fruits, Citrullus lanatus, have become a botanist’s playground, with the flavor and flesh the primary characteristics, while size and rind color may be manipulated.
 If your watermelon is yellow inside, chances are it is a derivative of the parent and has been carefully bred to enhance certain other traits.

 Watermelon is a hot season fruit that requires well-drained soil with plenty of organic matter in full sun.
 Yellow watermelons need consistent moisture until fruit is the size of a tennis ball.
-Thereafter, water when soil is dry several inches down.
+Thereafter, water when soil is dry several inches (8 cm.) down.
 A week before the fruit is ripe, withhold water to intensify the sugar in the flesh.

 These plants need plenty of room to spread.
 Space 60 inches (152 cm.) apart and avoid overhead watering, which can cause foliar diseases.
 Harvest your yellow melons when the rind becomes dull green and a good rap on the fruit results in a dull thud.
-Store melons for up to 3 weeks in a cool area.
+Store melons for up to three weeks in a cool area.